Reason: Blue-Green Algae

 - camp away from other visitors at established camp grounds if camping with dogs

-- check Country Fire Authority's website or Vic Emergency App for up-to-date information
+- check CFA website or Vic Emergency App for up-to-date information

 - permitted in properly constructed fireplaces in line with Country Fire Authority's warnings and restrictions https://www.cfa.vic.gov.au/warnings-restrictions/can

-- trees are not to be cut down
+- fallen timber and trees are protected and must not be cut down

 - don't put them in long grass as they can start fires!

-- refer to Country Fire Authorities 'chainsaws, lawn mowers and other equipment' conditions during fire season https://www.cfa.vic.gov.au/warnings-restrictions/can
+- refer to Country Fire Authority 'chainsaws, lawn mowers and other equipment' conditions during fire season https://www.cfa.vic.gov.au/warnings-restrictions/can

 - must keep to the obvious tracks